'Let us make mistakes': AFCON nations finally putting trust in native coaches | DW | 07.01.2022

 The new policy of developing young coaches on the continent is a perfect example of this approach.

-According to Pascal Yougbare, technical director of the Burkina Faso national team, the country has been "putting the focus on the development of native coaches for the past ten years, with the support of FIFA and CAF."
-What has changed is the "awareness of the country's own potential and the need to develop local resources," he says.
+According to Pascal Yougbare, technical director of the Burkina Faso national team, the country has been "putting the focus on the development of native coaches for the past 10 years, with the support of FIFA and CAF."
+What has changed is the "awareness of the country's own potential and the need to develop local resources," he said.

 African football officials and coaches finally seem to have found a way to work together, and Magassouba believes the results will come.
 However, he has pleaded for African coaches to have the right to learn from their mistakes.

-"Let us make mistakes," he urges.
+"Let us make mistakes," he urged.
 "Through our mistakes, we will be able to correct them, we will understand better, and we will be able to progress instead of relying on expats."

 For the moment, these choices seem to be benefiting Burkina Faso, Mali and others such as Algeria, who won the last edition of the AFCON with Djamel Belmadi in charge.
 These coaches will be aiming to confirm their qualities in Cameroon in the hope that their national associations continue to put their faith in them.